Bougainvillea Winter Care Tips + Answers To Your Questions

 It depends on your climate.
 In Santa Barbara (with milder winter evening temps) it was mid to late winter.
 I pruned my bougainvilleas at the end of January into February.

-Here in Tucson (with colder evening temps) I wait until mid to end of March to do any extensive pruning.
+Here in Tucson (with colder evening temperatures), I wait until mid- to end-March to do any extensive pruning.

 Have patience – you don’t want to prune your bougainvillea and then have another freeze hit!